C3S/collecting_society_docker/README.rst

 2. The ``docker`` CLI provides sometimes more useful low level commands.
 3. In the `Scripts`_ folder some scipts are provided for comfort or automatisation.
-4. The `CLI`_ script provides special maintainance commands for the services.
+4. The `CLI`_ script provides special maintainance commands for the services (for use within the containers).

 If you tend to forget the commands or syntax, try getting used to the help
 commands: